alinnegrut/checkingemailsecurity/README.md

 <b><h3>3.
 Conclusions:</h3></b>

-Confidentiality can be improved by using a stronger password and implementing 2FA.
+- Confidentiality can be improved by using a stronger password and implementing 2FA.</br>
-The integrity of messages is well protected by built-in scanning and filtering mechanisms, but additional measures, such as avoiding downloading suspicious attachments, are necessary.
+- The integrity of messages is well protected by built-in scanning and filtering mechanisms, but additional measures, such as avoiding downloading suspicious attachments, are necessary.</br>
-The availability of data and messages can be ensured through regular backups and constant updates of recovery information, so users can access their account in case of emergency.
+- The availability of data and messages can be ensured through regular backups and constant updates of recovery information, so users can access their account in case of emergency.</br>

 **Identified weaknesses, such as a weak password, lack of two-step authentication, and manual backup, require improvements to protect the email account against cybersecurity risks.**